ortonomy/flingapp-frontend/README.md

 flingapp is a react.js front-end for managing an organisation's book of freelancers.

-It is designed to use a fling server available [here](https://github.com/ortonomy/fling-server)
+It is designed to use a fling server as a backend - available [here](https://github.com/ortonomy/fling-server)